cfryerdev/redis-vehicles/README.md

 ## Looking at the data

 First off start Redis Commander by running `redis-commander` in the terminal.
-Once you have that installed, navigate to: `localhost:8081` in a web browser and add a connection to `localhost:6379`.
-Now you should see your databases, inside db0 will be our sets we will be working with today.
+Once you have that running, navigate to: `localhost:8081` in a web browser and add a connection to `localhost:6379`.
+Now you should see your databases, inside `db0` will be our sets we will be working with today.

 ## Browsing a Set